2011JavaReact/AndrewCappProject0AnimalShelter/README.md

 <li>Mac / Linux: bin/startup.sh</li>
 </ul>
 </li>
-<li>Navigate to http://localhost:8080/animalshelter to begin using API.</li>
+<li>Navigate to http://localhost:8080/animalshelter using Postman to begin using API.</li>
 </ol>

 ### Developer
 <ol>
-<li>Download and install Java JDK, IDE, and Maven if needed.</li>
+<li>Download and install Java JDK, IDE, Postman, and Maven if needed.</li>
 <li>Install PostreSQL and Tomcat as instructed above for users.</li>
 <li>Update environment variables as instructed above for users plus:
 <ul>